Christmas: Decorations

 Nativity scenes are known from 10th-century Rome.
 They were popularised by Saint Francis of Assisi from 1223, quickly spreading across Europe.
 Different types of decorations developed across the Christian world, dependent on local tradition and available resources, and can vary from simple representations of the crib to far more elaborate sets – renowned manger scene traditions include the colourful Kraków szopka in Poland, which imitate Kraków's historical buildings as settings, the elaborate Italian presepi (Neapolitan, Genoese and Bolognese), or the Provençal crèches in southern France, using hand-painted terracotta figurines called santons.
-In certain parts of the world, notably Sicily, living nativity scenes following the tradition of Saint Francis are a popular alternative to static crèches.
+In certain parts of the world, notably Sicily, living Nativity scenes following the tradition of Saint Francis are a popular alternative to static crèches.
 The first commercially produced decorations appeared in Germany in the 1860s, inspired by paper chains made by children.
 In countries where a representation of the Nativity scene is very popular, people are encouraged to compete and create the most original or realistic ones.
 Within some families, the pieces used to make the representation are considered a valuable family heirloom.

-The traditional colors of Christmas decorations are red, green, and gold.
-Red symbolizes the blood of Jesus, which was shed in his crucifixion; green symbolizes eternal life, and in particular the evergreen tree, which does not lose its leaves in the winter; and gold is the first color associated with Christmas, as one of the three gifts of the Magi, symbolizing royalty.
+The traditional colours of Christmas decorations are red, green, and gold.
+Red symbolizes the blood of Jesus, which was shed in his crucifixion; green symbolizes eternal life, and in particular the evergreen tree, which does not lose its leaves in the winter; and gold is the first colour associated with Christmas, as one of the three gifts of the Magi, symbolizing royalty.